 At Bethune Law Firm, we offer injury clients a free initial consultation and representation on a contingency fee basis.
 This means you can book your appointment to talk about your case with our Atlanta head-on collision lawyers today!
 Also, since we operate on a contingency fee basis, you only pay us our legal fee if we get a favorable outcome for your case.

 You have nothing to lose!
 Please get in touch with our offices in Atlanta, Georgia, for expert legal advice.

 How Long Do I Have To Make A Claim For A Head-on Collision Accident In Atlanta, GA?

 Auto accident victims, including head-on collision victims, have 2 years, which start to run from the crash date to lodge a claim for injuries and damages arising from the accident.

 Partnering with an experienced Atlanta car accident lawyer can not only help ease your path to recovery but also help you recover fair settlement or compensation for your injuries and losses.
-Call Bethune Law Firm on 1-800-INJURED for a free, no-risk consultation today!
+Call Bethune Law Firm on 4048757800 for a free, no-risk consultation today!